 - h) Personal Care Establishments.
 Personal Care Establishments may remain open for indoor operations with required modifications.
 Personal Care Establishments also include hair salons, nail salons, barbershops, esthetic, skin care, electrology, body art professionals, tattoo parlors, and piercing shops, tanning salons and massage therapy (in non-healthcare settings).
 Indoor occupancy at Personal Care Establishments is limited to 75% of maximum capacity at all times.
-Services at Personal Care Establishments may only be provided by appointment.
 Customers and staff must keep their masks on, over both their nose and mouth, at all times.
 Services that require a customer/client to remove their mask, e.g., facials, shaves, electrolysis are permitted when staff uses either a fitted N95 mask or a face covering and a face shield when providing the service.
 The owner, manager or operator of a personal care establishment must review, prepare, implement and post the required Los Angeles County Department of Public Health Reopening Protocol for Personal Care Establishments, attached to this Order as Appendix R. - Institutes of Higher Education.
-Colleges and universities in Los Angeles County may offer in-person academic instruction with limitations and modifications.
-Capacity for indoor lectures must be limited to 50% occupancy or 200 people, whichever is less.
+Colleges and universities in Los Angeles County i) may offer in-person academic instruction with limitations and modifications.
+Capacity for indoor lectures must be limited to 50% occupancy.
 Courses conducted in certain indoor settings, like labs or studio arts, are exempt from the occupancy limitations that apply to indoor lectures.
 Maximum capacity for those settings is dependent on the size of the instructional space and the ability to maintain appropriate physical distancing at all times between all students and staff.
 Academic instruction should continue to be offered synchronously via distance-learning to the extent practicable as specified in the County's Protocols for Institutes of Higher Education attached to this Order as Appendix U. Student activities should be conducted virtually when possible.
-Student activities held in person must be limited to gatherings of 25% capacity or 100 students, whichever is smaller, for an outdoor space; or 25% capacity or 50 students, whichever is smaller, for an indoor space.
-Faculty and other staff may come to campus for the purpose of providing distance learning, and other activities related to the purposes above, as well as maintaining minimum basic operations.
+Indoor dining operations are permitted at 50% capacity in compliance with the Protocol for Restaurants attached to this Order as Appendix I. College or university in person and informal student, faculty gatherings or other activities must follow the Protocol for Informal Social Gatherings attached to this Order as Appendix CC.
+College or university in person meetings, receptions and conferences must follow the Protocol for Private Events attached to this Order as Appendix BB.
 The institution must review and comply with all relevant portions of the County's Protocols for Institutes of Higher Education to maximize safety for all employees. - a.
 Institutes of Higher Education that have intercollegiate athletic teams that admit the public as a live audience for any outdoor game, event or competition, must review and implement the Los Angeles County